What are Special Needs Plans?

 PPHP: A Special Needs Plan in Maryland and Pennsylvania

-Provider Partners Health Plan (PPHP) is proud to offer an Institutional Special Needs Plan (I-SNP) that meets the special needs of residents of long-term care facilities in selected Maryland and Pennsylvania counties.
+Provider Partners Health Plan (PPHP) is proud to offer an Institutional Special Needs Plan (I-SNP) that meets the special needs of residents of long-term care facilities in selected Illinois, Maryland, Ohio, and Pennsylvania counties.

 PPHP provides services in the following types of facilities: